RedEcho/CTF_Challenges/EasyCTF_IV/5365_EzReverse/WriteUp/Writeup.md

 from tqdm import tqdm # fancy progressbar stuff

-guess = "" # string that will contain our argument chars = string.ascii_letters + string.digits # dictionnary of allowed characters
+guess = "" # string that will contain our argument chars = string.ascii_letters + string.digits # dictionary of allowed characters
 guessLength = 0 # length of the argument at the start.
 Increase to start with bigger password.

 print("\n\nBruteforce attack")